-Japanese Whisky is the pillar of SUSHISAMBA.
-Our Japanese Whisky list is a vast and finely curated selection for both an experienced and novice audience.
-This selection is largely attributed to the three Founding Fathers: Kiichiro Iwai of Mars, Masataka Taketsuru of Nikka and Shinjiro Torii of Suntory and the new generation of whisky: Ichiro and Akashi distilleries.
+Our Japanese Whisky list is a vast and finely curated selection for both experienced and novice audiences.
+This selection is largely attributed to the three Founding Fathers of sake: Kiichiro Iwai of Mars, Masataka Taketsuru of Nikka and Shinjiro Torii of Suntory, in addition to a new generation of whisky-Ichiro and Akashi distilleries.

 MARS IWAI 13